MichalSoszko/mdp-workshop/Session 3 - hands-on exercises.md

     <img width="500" alt="image" src="Images/looker_02.png" >

-## Bonus exercise: Fix the data quality
+## Bonus exercise: Investigate data quality issues

 As you might have noticed while inspecting mart tables, there are `null` values in calculated VAT fields.
 As there is a measurable possibility that for some countries the concept of VAT has not been implemented, it is definitely not the case for China, Austria or Germany.
 Investigate the cause of this and fix the data!